okawak/artemis_crib/content/example/online_analysis/pid.md

 {{% badge %}}{{< signature >}}{{% /badge %}}

+In the F2 focal plane, we check the secondary beam condition.
+In other words, identify the beam particles we want and adjust the beamline parameters to get the most amount of the beam particle.
+Therefore, we need to identify the beam ion from the data.
+To do so, we perform simulation.

 This is almost the same with [this web application](https://www.cns.s.u-tokyo.ac.jp/crib/cgi-bin/pid/CRIB_PID_calc.html).
 This web application uses `enewz` energy loss calculation, but PID using artemis uses `SRIM`.